 Beyond Smoke and Mirrors provides an accessible and concise overview of climate change science and current energy demand and supply patterns.
 It presents a balanced view of how our heavy reliance on fossil fuels can be changed over time so that we have a much more sustainable energy system going forward into the twenty-first century and beyond.
-The book is written in a non-technical style so that it is accessible to a wide range of readers without scientific backgrounds: students, policymakers, and the concerned citizen.
+The book is written in a non-technical style so that it is accessible to a wide range of readers without scientific backgrounds: students, policymakers, and concerned citizens.

 BURTON RICHTER is Paul Pigott Professor in the Physical Sciences Emeritus, and Director Emeritus, Stanford Linear Accelerator Center at Stanford University.
-He is a Nobel Prize-winning physicist for his pioneering work in the discovery of a heavy elementary particle.
-He received the Lawrence Medal from the US Department of Energy and the Abelson Prize from the American Association for the Advancement of Science.
+He is a Nobel Prize-winning physicist for his pioneering work in the discovery of an unexpected, heavy elementary particle that was one of the foundations of what is now called the standard model of particle physics.
+He received the Lawrence Medal from the US Department of Energy, the Abelson

+Prize from the American Association for the Advancement of Science, and the Fermi Award for lifetime achievement.
 Over the past decade, he has turned his attention from high-energy physics to climate change and energy issues, and has earned a strong reputation in this field as well.
-He has served on many national and international review committees, but his most direct involvement is with nuclear energy where he chairs an advisory committee to the US Department of Energy.
-He is also a chairman of a recent American Physical Society study on energy efficiency, and a member of the "Blue Ribbon Panel" that oversaw the final edit of the US climate impact assessment that was released in 2000.
+He has served on many national and international review committees, but his most direct involvement is with nuclear energy where he chaired an advisory committee to the US Department of Energy.
+He was also chairman of a recent American Physical Society study on energy efficiency, and a member of the "Blue Ribbon Panel" that oversaw the final edit of the US climate impact assessment that was released in 2000.
 He has written over 300 papers in scientific journals and op-ed articles for the New York Times, Washington Post, and LA Times.